jamiees2/dnsproxy/README.md

 - sni (Simple Setup)
 - dnat (Advanced Setup)
 - local (Advanced Setup)
+- manual

 See here for additional information:
 - http://trick77.com/2014/03/01/tunlr-style-dns-unblocking-pandora-netflix-hulu-et-al/
 - http://trick77.com/2014/03/02/dns-unblocking-using-dnsmasq-haproxy/

-If you would like to add a service, please send a pull request.
+*If you would like to add a service, please send a pull request.*

 Output of `dnsproxy.py -h`:
 ```